Day 1: Fly overnight to Japan

 Visit the Tokyo National Museum, Japan's largest art museum

-Day 5: Tokyo • Mount Fuji • Lake Ashi
+Day 5: Tokyo • Mount Fuji • Hakone

 Visit Hakone National Park, known for its hot springs, lakes, historic sites, and close-up views of majestic Mount Fuji